 - Using a rubber spatula, scrape the mixture into the bowl of a standing electric mixer fitted with the paddle.
 Begin beating the paste at medium-low speed to release some steam and to allow it to cool somewhat.
 I did this for about 1 minute.

 - Pour in one egg at a time, beating continuously until the paste is smooth and shiny.
 The dough will go from sloshy to smooth and will eventually be smooth and fall on itself.

 - Transfer the choux to the prepared pastry bag.
 Pipe out about 9 profiteroles per baking sheet, spacing them about 2-inches apart.
 Note: If there are any little tips to any of the profiteroles, you can dip your finger in water and lightly pat them down.

 - Using a pastry brush, lightly coat each piece with egg wash, Place baking sheet in oven and turn oven temperature to 425F bake for 15 minutes.

-- Cut the cream puffs open, place scoops of vanilla ice cream and top with sexy chocolate sauce.
-Yum.
+- Cut the cream puffs open, place scoops of vanilla ice cream and top with silky smooth chocolate sauce.
+Yum!